When you hear of people divorcing, the couples involved tend to be young or middle-aged rather than in the over 65 bracket.

 Irrespective of your age, divorce is an emotional and trying time.
 Contrary to popular belief, you don’t have to go to court if you can sort out the terms of your settlement amicably.

 There are many different options when it comes to divorcing in Scotland.
 It’s also worthwhile noting that Scots Law on divorce differs from that in England and Wales.

-Contact Fiona Rasmusen using the details below to get tailored, reliable divorce advice.
+Contact Fiona Rasmusen, an expert divorce lawyer, using the details below to get tailored, reliable divorce advice.